 1) Transcript Review: Submit

 a Transcript Review form to the location of your preference.
-Within 2-3 weeks, you will be contacted by an academic advisor who will setup an advising appointment with you.
+Within 2-3 weeks, you will be contacted by an academic adviser who will setup an advising appointment with you.

-2) Advisor Meeting: During this meeting, the advisor will provide you with a plan for you to begin any necessary prerequisite courses or requirements for the MAT program.
+2) Adviser Meeting: During this meeting, the adviser will provide you with a plan for you to begin any necessary prerequisite courses or requirements for the MAT program.

 3) Complete Prerequisites: A coordinator from The Office of Professional Development will be in touch with you to make sure you complete all of the necessary prerequisites so you are able to start the program as soon as possible.
 During this time, you will complete the remainder of the application process for the MAT program.

 4) Admission to Program: Once you have completed all prerequisites and are recommended for admission to the program, you will receive an official admission letter from the Office of Graduate Study.